 Ultimately, there is always a risk in getting anaesthesia.
 It is usually entirely safe, when given by experienced dentists.
-However, certain people, such as those who are obese or who suffer from obstructive sleep apnea, should talk to their doctor before having sedation.
+However, certain people, such as those who are obese or who suffer from sleep apnea, should talk to their dentist before having sedation.
 That’s because they are more likely to develop complications from the anaesthesia.
 Your dentist will go over your medical history prior to administering sedation, to ensure it is a safe option for you.

-Speak to your dentist.
+Speak to your dentist

-If you want to find out more about dental sedatives or think it might be the right thing for you, it is a good idea to speak to your dentist.
+If you want to find out more about dental sedation, or think it might be the right thing for you, it is a good idea to speak to your dentist.
 Your dentist will be able to inform you of what happens before, during and after the sedation process.
 They may also explain alternative treatments that may be just as effective, such as dental hypnosis.

 Click the link below and type in your location.
 Choose the advanced search and click ’Sedation Dentistry’.
 This will give you a list of dentists near you who can help.
 You can also read their patient reviews!